Our performance and healthcare standards

 The results of our inpatient satisfaction survey are published here, on our website, every six months.

-Results for the first half of 2017 showed that 99% of St Joseph’s Hospital’s inpatients would recommend the hospital to family and friends.
+Results for the second half of 2017 showed that 99% of St Joseph’s Hospital’s inpatients would recommend the hospital to family and friends.

 At St Joseph’s Hospital, we work tirelessly to ensure our standards in clinical quality and safety are of the highest calibre.
 We monitor and publish a range of performance measures including: